 - Like planning events and activities for your family and friends?
 Then please consider joining our Programs and Events Committee.

 - Like hosting people and making sure delectable treats are available for them to sample?
 Then please consider joining our Hospitality Committee.

 Please email us at firstname.lastname@example.org for additional information on all volunteer opportunities.

 A Novel Idea Bookshop has openings for two-hour volunteer shifts (10 am to 12 noon, or 12 noon to 2 pm) available Thursday, Friday and Saturday.
 Please email us at email@example.com for additional information.

 We support the Library with funds raised at two annual book sales.
 For our upcoming book sale, we would love to have your participation!
 If you would like to sort books, collect the money or assist customers, please email firstname.lastname@example.org, indicating your time shift preference.

-Book donations can be delivered to A Novel Idea at Wheeler House, 1100 Dorset Street, on Thursdays, Fridays, and Saturdays from 10 a.m. to 2 p.m. only.
+Book donations can be delivered to A Novel Idea at Wheeler House, 1100 Dorset Street, on days Bookshop is open from 10 am to 2 pm only.

 To raise as much money for the Library as we possibly can at A Novel Idea, we need to sell lots of book; in order to sell lots of books, we can only accept books that are

 - Specifically: adult fiction and non-fiction (hard cover and paperback), children's, cook books, gardening and audiobooks

 - VHS tapes, cassette tapes, magazines, Reader's Digest books, books that are academic, in a foreign language, obscure or religious.